Moving to New Zealand with a Samoan Quota Resident Visa

 Most application decisions take 3 months, but it can take up to 9 months.

 - Your chest x-ray and medical certificates must be no more than 3 months old when Immigration New Zealand receive them.

-Life in New Zealand may be very different to life in the islands.
-Being well-prepared will help you and your family feel at home sooner.
+Life in New Zealand may be very different from life in the islands.
+Being well prepared will help you and your family feel at home sooner.
 Here are some things you can do to prepare.

-Make sure you keep working, save up and take enough money to cover the first few months - you will have a number of unexpected costs when you arrive and are settling in.
+- Make sure you keep working, save up and take enough money to cover the first few months in New Zealand.
+You will have unexpected costs when you arrive and are settling in.

 - What problems did you have when you first arrived?